Skip to content

 3. High-level position of responsibility for sustainability?

-The company has a Management Sustainability Committee.
+The company has a management sustainability committee.
 However, it is unclear which high-level position has responsibility for sustainability.

 • Y